MattEqualsCoder/MSUScripter/README.md

     - Linux - Make sure to have .net 7 installed.
 Either make the MSUScripter file executable and run it or run dotnet MSUScripter.dll
 - Download [msupcm++](https://github.com/qwertymodo/msupcmplusplus) if generating pcms is desired
 - Install [PyMusicLooper](https://github.com/arkrow/PyMusicLooper) if automatic loop point detection is desired (make sure you can run it via a PowerShell or Terminal window)
+- For Linux users, install [PCM Player](https://github.com/MattEqualsCoder/pcm_player) in order to be able to listen to pcm files
 - Add in all details desired about the MSU and the tracks
 - Click on export to generate the MSU and all related files